• Skip to primary navigation

 Why This Smoky Ham and White Bean Soup Stands Out

-Unlike many bean-based soups, this one doesn’t rely on heavy cream or flour for thickness.
-Instead, slow-simmering allows the beans to break down just enough to create a naturally rich texture while still holding their shape.
+Instead, slow-simmering for 45-60 minutes allows the beans to break down just enough to create a naturally rich texture while still holding their shape.

 The best part?
-It’s a one-pot meal that comes together with minimal effort, making it ideal for busy days when you want something comforting without a lot of fuss.
+It's a one-pot meal - or an Instant Pot method for faster weeknight dinners - that comes together with minimal effort, making it ideal for busy days when you want something comforting without a lot of fuss.

 Ingredients Needed (Only the Essentials)